gingerhome/gingee/docs/ai-context/ai-context.md

   }
 }
 ```
 *In this example, the blog requires database and filesystem access to function.
 It has an optional feature (perhaps for checking for updates) that requires outbound HTTP calls.
-This file is the definitive source of truth that the `gingerjs-cli` will use to generate the interactive consent prompts for the administrator during installation.*
+This file is the definitive source of truth that the `gingee-cli` will use to generate the interactive consent prompts for the administrator during installation.*

 ## For Administrators: Managing Permissions